Daemonite/material/docs/4.5/getting-started/theming.md

 ---
 layout: docs
-title: Theming
+title: Theming Material
-description: Customise Material with our source code.
+description: Customise Material with our new built-in Sass variables for global style preferences for easy theming and component changes.
 group: getting-started
 toc: true
 ---